 ⚡ kubectl port-forward efk-kibana-6cf88598b6-xlkv2 5601 -n logging

 http://localhost:5601 and you should see the Kibana dashboard:

 Then, go to Discover menu item, configure the index to

-kubernetes_cluster*, choose a timestamp and Kibana is ready.
-You should see all logs from all namespaces on your Kubernetes cluster.
+@timestamp and Kibana is ready.
+You should see all logs from all namespaces in your Kubernetes cluster.
 Rich Kubernetes metadata will be there also, for example:

 There you go, all Kubernetes logs in one place!

 It is really nice to see that metrics and logs monitoring is easy with Kubernetes.
 Of course, each solution will need some tweaks, but getting started was never so easy.
 Stay tuned for the next one.